-However, Norman Rockwell’s ability to translate his social observations into figurative and narrative art that communicates important messages achieved enduring and broad appeal.
+However, Norman Rockwell had an ability to translate his social observations into figurative and narrative.
+His art communicates important messages which achieved enduring broad appeal.

 Besides being masterfully executed, his art connected with his audience on an emotional level.
 Norman Rockwell captured the American experience of his day as a masterful artist and illustrator of the visual story.